nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Configuration namespaces

-The `ConfigModule` allows you to define multiple custom configuration files.
-However, if you define the configuration under the same key (e.g. `host`) in multiple files, they will collide with each other.

-To avoid overwriting the configuration keys, you can use `registerAs()` function to define a namespace as follows:
+The `ConfigModule` allows you to define and load multiple custom configuration files, as shown in <a href="techniques/configuration#custom-configuration-files">Custom configuration files</a> above.
+You can manage complex configuration object hierarchies with nested configuration objects as shown in that section.
+Alternatively, you can return a simple 2-level "namespaced" configuration object with the `registerAs()` function as follows:

 ```typescript
 @@filename(config/database.config)